Distracted Driving Kills

 Distracted driving accidents are on the rise.
-While overall vehicle accidents are decreasing, 20% of all injury crashes are related to distracted driving.
+While overall vehicle accidents are decreasing, 9% of all fatal motor vehicle collisions on roads are related to distracted driving.

 Driving while distracted can be deadly.
 Not only does it compromise the health and safety of the driver, but distracted driving can affect the lives of others both inside and outside the driver’s vehicle.